com-480-data-visualization/com-480-project-ecoroutes/README.md

 ```
 4. Open your web browser and navigate to `http://localhost:4200` to view the website.

-The final website is hosted by Github Pages and can be found on this [link](https://com-480-data-visualization.github.io/com-480-project-ecoroutes/home).
+The final website is hosted by Github Pages and can be found [here](https://com-480-data-visualization.github.io/com-480-project-ecoroutes/home).

 ### Data

-The data can be found in [this](https://github.com/com-480-data-visualization/com-480-project-ecoroutes/tree/master/data) folder.
+The data can be found in [this folder](https://github.com/com-480-data-visualization/com-480-project-ecoroutes/tree/master/data).

 ## Late policy